-TMM4155 - Finite Element Applications in Mechanical Engineerging
+TMM4155 - Finite Element Applications in Mechanical Engineering

-This includes the ability to identify problems and best methods and tools to solve the problems.
-Based on selected applications, programs and knowledge from Maskindeler and Elementmetoden GK, the students shall learn to utilize FE analyses in mechanical engineering.
-The students will also learn the possibilities and limitations with the applied FE solver theory.
+Knowledge: The students know about problem identification as well as best methods and tools to optimize mechanical systems.
+Based on selected applications, programs and knowledge from "Finite Element Applications in Mechanical Engineering", the students can utilize FE analyses in mechanical engineering.
+The students know about the possibilities and limitations with the applied FE solver theory.

-The students shall learn to use the Finite Element Method in problem solving related to the integrity and performance of mechanical systems.
-Training will be given in NX, ABAQUS and FEDEM.
+Skills: The students can use the Finite Element Method in problem solving related to the integrity and performance of mechanical systems.
+The students have got comprehensive skills in commercial FE software package(s).